alexholmes/blog/_posts/2014-02-09-flume-and-hadoop-2.2.markdown

         at org.apache.hadoop.hdfs.NameNodeProxies.createNNProxyWithClientProtocol(NameNodeProxies.java:328)
         at org.apache.hadoop.hdfs.NameNodeProxies.createNonHAProxy(NameNodeProxies.java:235)

-Hadoop 2.2 uses protobuf 2.5.0 for its RPC, and Flume loads its own packaged version of protobuf ahead of Hadoop's, which causes this error.
+Hadoop 2.2 uses protobuf 2.5 for its RPC, and Flume loads its older packaged version of protobuf ahead of Hadoop's, which causes this error.
 To fix this you'll need to move both protobuf and guava out of Flume's lib directory.
 The following command moves them into your home directory.